nuvla/documentation/docs/nuvlabox/v1/edge-device-mgmt/index.md

 And you're done.
 Once you're NuvlaBox Engine has been installed and your NuvlaBox is activated in [Nuvla.io](https://nuvla.io), your instruction will start successfully running periodically (every hour by default), executing whatever NuvlaBox Playbooks are associated with your NuvlaBox, and reporting the results back to [Nuvla.io](https://nuvla.io) and onto your NuvlaBox page.

-**NOTE:** please note that the single-line instruction you are given contains an API key with management access to your NuvlaBox, so please make sure you don't share this instruction with untrusted entities.
+**NOTE:** please note that the single-line instruction you are given contains an API key with management access to your NuvlaBox, so please make sure you don't share this instruction with untrusted parties.

 ### At NuvlaBox creation time